johnlaudun/jln/teaching/courses/531/index.md

 Cooper, Duncan.
 1991.
 WHO KILLED SPARTACUS? *Cinéaste*, *18*(3): 18–27. http://www.jstor.org/stable/41687089.

-There are a lot more shapes to consider: [Reedsy outlines 7](https://blog.reedsy.com/guide/story-structure/) in a 2018 post, but we will wrap up our consideration of such structures/shapes with the story circle, which most writers attribute to Dan Harmon, who suggests that it became more clear to him while working on _Community_.
+There are a lot more shapes to consider: [Reedsy outlines 7](https://blog.reedsy.com/guide/story-structure/) in a 2018 post, which includes a discussion of the story circle, which most writers attribute to Dan Harmon, who suggests that it became more clear to him while working on _Community_.
 (I will leave it to your independent investigatory impulses to explore the connections between Harmon’s *story circle* and Joseph Campbell’s *hero’s journey*.)

+Finally, Kurt Vonnegut once famously offered his own take on “the shape of stories,” which is captured in this famous lecture he gave at the Case College Scholars Program 4 February 2004: [YouTube](https://www.youtube.com/watch?v=GOGru_4z1Vc).
+Maya Eilam created an [infographic](https://tenderhuman.com/shapes-of-stories-infographic) of Vonnegut’s shapes.
+And there were a number of attempts to actualize Vonnegut’s theory computationally, including one from the UVM Story Lab:

+Reagan, Andrew J, Lewis Mitchell, Dilan Kiley, Christopher M Danforth, and Peter Sheridan Dodds.
+2016.
+“The Emotional Arcs of Stories Are Dominated By Six Basic Shapes.” *EPJ Data Science* 5 (1): 175.
+[10.1140/epjds/s13688-016-0093-1](https://doi.org/10.1140/epjds/s13688-016-0093-1).

 We will start our discussion with texts like Conrad’s _[Heart of Darkness](https://loristics.net/texts/hod.html)_ (1899), Connell’s [“The Most Dangerous Game”](https://loristics.net/texts/mdg.html) (1924), _Casablanca_ (1942), _Star Wars: A New Hope_ (1977) — because Lucas helped revive Campbell), and _Die Hard_ (1988), but feel free to bring examples of your own: there are pyramids and circles (and beats and whatever else) everywhere you turn.